-- A permit may be issued to approved organizations for a total of eight locations per calendar year and for durations not to exceed 14 days at each location.
+A permit may be issued to approved organizations for a total of 8 locations per calendar year and not to exceed no more than 14 days at each location.
 Consecutive terms are not permitted.

-- Bridge banner applicants must provide a certificate of insurance showing a minimum of two million dollars of general liability insurance
+Bridge banner applicants must provide a certificate of insurance showing a minimum of 2 two million dollars of general liability insurance.

-Community Association - is a non-governmental association of participating members of a community, such as a neighbourhood, condominium, cooperative, or group of homeowners or property owners in a delineated geographic area.
+Community Association - a non-governmental association of participating members of a community, such as a neighbourhood, condominium, cooperative, or group of homeowners or property owners in a delineated geographic area

-School - means a structured learning environment through which an education program is offered to a student by way of the Alberta School Act.
+School - a structured learning environment through which an education program is offered to a student by way of the Alberta School Act

 Society - means a society incorporated or continued under the Alberta Societies Act and not discontinued, including: